 When a rep creates a queue of customer messages, include a short link to each customer's orders.

 With this information, your developer should be able to compare your requirements to what's available through the APIs and begin the process of planning and building the API integration.

 Enable Built-in Integrations

-Some products, like Pardot and Social Studio, also have built-in connectors that add a link-shortening option right into your workflow when creating messages.
+Some products, like Marketing Cloud Account Engagement (formerly Pardot), also have built-in connectors that add a link-shortening option right into your workflow when creating messages.
 These integrations can be enabled by your Salesforce administrator through their Salesforce admin settings.